Kimserey/BlogArchive/20160301_create_animated_menu.md

 # Create an animated menu with WebSharper.UI.Next

 WebSharper.UI.Next exposes a set of functions to animate elements on the page.
-Today we will see how we can use this functions to create an animated menu with UI.Next.
+Today we will see how we can use these functions to create an animated menu with UI.Next.

 ![preview](https://3.bp.blogspot.com/-sw_pT3uZ0l4/VtQnaUiJBxI/AAAAAAAAAFk/MJ_vHzOgvsY/s320/menu.gif)